TrevorDArcyEvans/ImageMatch/README.md

 ```

 # Features
-* runs on .NET COre
+* runs on .NET Core
 * runs in browser with webassembly
 * commandline client